Outgoing Capitol Police chief: House, Senate security officials hamstrung efforts to call in National Guard

 Sund said he replied: “I am making urgent, urgent, immediate request for National Guard assistance.”

-But the Army official, dialed in from across the river at the Pentagon, pushed back, according to Sund, saying he would prefer to have Guard soldiers take up posts around Washington, relieving D.C. police, so that they could respond to the Capitol instead of guardsmen.
-Sund’s account is supported by four D.C. officials on the call, including D.C.
-Mayor Muriel E. Bowser.
+But Piatt, dialed in from across the river at the Pentagon, pushed back, according to Sund, saying he would prefer to have Guard soldiers take up posts around Washington, relieving D.C. police, so that they could respond to the Capitol instead of guardsmen.
+Sund’s account is supported by four D.C. officials on the call, including Bowser.

-Bowser told The Post that Sund had “made it perfectly clear that they needed extraordinary help, including the National Guard.
+Bowser told The Washington Post that Sund had “made it perfectly clear that they needed extraordinary help, including the National Guard.
 There was some concern from the Army of what it would look like to have armed military personnel on the grounds of the Capitol.”

 Falcicchio said that once Contee confirmed that Sund wanted the National Guard, D.C. officials echoed his request.